Home » Koh Chang » Nightlife

 Live Music

-Lighthouse, a Thai style club, offers live music on the corner of Walking Street, whilst further along, Caan, opened in 2023 on the old Ploy site, has its own in-house band as well as a full Brazilian tapas restaurant and bar.
+Dot and Dash Bar, a Thai style club, offers live music on the corner of Walking Street or try the much smaller Gubar in the same area.
+Further into town, Catan, has its own in-house band as well as a full Brazilian tapas restaurant and bar.

-Roadside down at the southern end, Sea Breeze’s own band belts out the old standards most nights of the week or you might catch some live music too at Fin and Indie Social (acoustic).
+Roadside down at the southern end, Sea Breeze’s own band belts out the old standards most nights of the week or you also catch some live music too at Fin.

 Recommendations

-• Bar: Jellyfish, Green, Wine Gallery, Fin, Indie Social, Koh Pin Toh
+• Bar: Jellyfish, Green, Wine Gallery, Finm Margaritaville

 • Sports: Morgan

-• Beach Bars: Cabana, Seaweed @ The White Knot, Sun View @ Patoo
+• Beach Bars: Cabana, Sun View @ Patoo

 Other Beaches – Koh Chang Nightlife